Goldene

 Goldene is a single-layer allotrope of gold.
 The thinnest commercial gold leaf is some 400 times thicker than goldene.
 It features 9% lattice contraction compared to bulk gold.

 History

-Goldene was first synthesized as a free-standing material in 2024 by a team at Linköping University in Sweden.
-A 2022 claim by a team at New York University Abu Dhabi has been disputed as actually containing multiple layers.
+Goldene was synthesized as a free-standing material in 2024 by a team at Linköping University in Sweden.
+They made a disputed claim about the goldene work reported in 2022 by a team at New York University Abu Dhabi contained multiple layers but that was not true.

 Synthesis

 The team used a material containing silicene between layers of titanium carbide.
 Gold layered on top of this combination diffused into the structure and replaced the silicon.
 Etching away the titanium carbide released free-standing goldene sheets that were up to 100 nanometres wide.
 The etching was performed using Murakami's reagent, in a 100-year-old technique used to decorate ironwork by Japanese blacksmiths.
 Surfactant molecules formed a barrier between goldene and the surrounding liquid — to stop the sheets from adhering.

 The team is exploring the potential for preparing goldene from other non-van der Waals Au-intercalated phases, including developing etching schemes.